Carl Hovland

 Carl Iver Hovland (June 12, 1912 – April 16, 1961) was a psychologist working primarily at Yale University and for the US Army during World War II who studied attitude change and persuasion.
-He first reported the sleeper effect after studying the effects of the Frank Capra's propaganda film Why We Fight on soldiers in the Army.
+He first reported the sleeper effect after studying the effects of the Frank Capra propaganda film Why We Fight on soldiers in the Army.
 In later studies on this subject, Hovland collaborated with Irving Janis who would later become famous for his theory of groupthink.
 Hovland also developed social judgment theory of attitude change.
 Carl Hovland thought that the ability of someone to resist persuasion by a certain group depended on your degree of belonging to the group.

 Biography

-Carl Iver Hovland was born in Chicago on June 12, 1912.
-As a child, he had a deep interest in music.
-Up until college, when psychology became a major part of his life, he was looking into a musical career.
-In 1938 he married Gertrude Raddatz.
+Hovland was born in Chicago on June 12, 1912.
+He originally intended to pursue a career in music until college, when he discovered psychology.
+Before this discovery, during his high school years at Luther Institute in Chicago, he would meet a fellow piano student, Gertrude Raddatz.
+He would later come to marry her in 1938.

+During Hovland’s initial pursuit of music, he would come to neglect his other classes that did not interest him as much, such as sports.
+Instead, an interest was toward music and science bloomed as Hovland became an excellent pianist.
+His love for the two merged with his promotion of his interests through a small shop he developed.

-He was recruited by Samuel Stouffer, a sociologist who was on leave from University of Chicago.
+Carl Hovland was recruited by Samuel Stouffer, a sociologist on leave from the University of Chicago, to contribute to their collaborative research efforts.
 Hovland had the responsibility of leading a team of fifteen researchers.

 Hovland was involved in a study of the conditions under which people are most likely to change their attitudes in response to persuasive messages.
 The Yale Group's work was first described in Hovland's book Communication and Persuasion, published in 1953.

-His major interests in his last few years of life were with concept-formation, which he approached with computer simulation.